Yolo County

 5. Will driveways be affected?
 If so, will the grant cover the costs associated with this work, or are they the residents’ responsibility?

 The County has identified approximately 14 properties with water valves under driveways.
 The new water service to these properties will incorporate an above-ground backflow device, which cannot be placed in the driveway.
-The contractor and the construction manager will meet with affected property owners to discuss and devise a plan to relocate the backflow device outside the driveway.
-The contractor and construction manager will contact these property owners to schedule a meeting.
+The contractor and the construction manager will meet with affected property owners (if they haven't already) to discuss and devise a plan to locate the backflow device outside the driveway.

 According to the State Water Board funding agreement, the grant will pay for minor restoration within a driveway’s excavated zone.
-Property owners will be responsible for the remainder of the costs.
+Property owners may be responsible for the remainder of the costs; however, the County will attempt to have costs covered through the grant to the extent possible.

 6. Will backyards be affected?
 If so, will the grant cover the costs associated with this work, or are they the residents’ responsibility?